shantoroy/shantoroy.github.io/_posts/2023-03-01-grafana-dashboard-select-multiple-IoT-device.md

 ---
 layout: single
-title: "How to Select Multiple Options from Drop-Down Menu/Filter in Grafana Based on PostgreSQL Table Column"
+title: "How to Select Multiple Options from Drop-Down Menu/Filter (Query Variable) in Grafana Based on PostgreSQL Table Column"
-excerpt:  "In this tutorial, I will show you how to select multiple options from a drop-down menu/filter  in Grafana based on a PostgreSQL table column.
+excerpt:  "In this tutorial, I will show you how to select multiple options from a drop-down menu/filter (Query Variable) in Grafana based on a PostgreSQL table column.
 This feature is helpful when we want to filter the data based on more than one condition, and it is particularly useful when we have a large dataset."
 seo_title:  "How to Select Multiple Options from Drop-Down Menu/Filter (Query Variable) in Grafana Based on PostgreSQL Table Column"
 seo_description:  "Learn how to filter data in Grafana based on multiple conditions using a drop-down menu/filter (Query Variable).
 This tutorial covers the steps to create a PostgreSQL table column filter in Grafana, making it easier to analyze large datasets."
 header: